learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is a conditional operator in javascript?
+## Q 4.7.
+What is a conditional operator in javascript?

 The conditional (ternary) operator is the only JavaScript operator that takes three operands which acts as a shortcut for if statement.